Cellular Construction Workshop

 The CCW is a unique program because it is open to both students and teachers.
 They will work together in teams throughout the workshop.

-Students: Current 10th or 11th graders who go to high school in San Francisco Unified School District, a SF Charter school or who are part of SF College Track.
+Students: Current 10th or 11th graders who go to high school in San Francisco Unified School District, or a SF Charter school.

-Teachers: Must teach a STEM subject at a public school or public charter school in one of the following school districts: San Francisco Unified School District, South San Francisco Unified School District, Jefferson Union High School District, Oakland Unified School District, Alameda County Office of Education, Hayward Unified School District, or West Contra Costa Unified School District.
+Teachers: Must teach a STEM subject at a public school or public charter school in one of the following school districts: San Francisco Unified School District, South San Francisco Unified School District, Jefferson Union High School District, Oakland Unified School District, Hayward Unified School District, or West Contra Costa Unified School District.

 We encourage students from backgrounds considered historically marginalized in the sciences (individuals from racial/ethnic groups typically historically marginalized in the sciences, individuals with disabilities, first-generation college students, individuals who reside with families who are low income or otherwise considered disadvantaged, individuals who identify as LGBTQIA+) to apply.
 Further explanation and definitions are offered at the end of this FAQ section.

-Early to mid June 2024 (exact dates TBA), 9am – 3pm, M-F daily.
-There will be no workshop on Wednesday, June 19th in observance of Juneteenth.
+The CCW program begins Friday, June 13th 2025 and runs through Friday, June 27th 2025, 9am – 3pm, M-F daily.
+There will be no workshop on June 19th in observance of Juneteenth.
 The CCW takes place at the UCSF Mission Bay campus.

 1. Teachers: Completed electronic application form.